TaBayram/vscode-miisync/README.md

 * `removeFromLocalPath`: Removes any folder name in local path that is not in remote path.
 **Example**: Local folder path is "E:\2023\Projects\ProjectName\webapp\Screen" and the remote path is "ProjectName\Screen" then you should add "webapp" in removeFromLocalPath.
 * `ignore`: Items that matches any of these glob patterns does not get uploaded/downloaded.
 Look at [ignore](https://github.com/kaelzhang/node-ignore)
+* `include`: Matched items gets included.
+Will override ignore if they have the same pattern.
+Look at [ignore](https://github.com/kaelzhang/node-ignore)
 * `uploadOnSave`: Uploads the current file when saved.
 * `downloadOnOpen`: Downloads the current file when opened.
 * `useRootConfig`: Enables usage of another miisync.json outside of the workspace.